zenmah/daggerheart-srd-obsidian/contents/Character Creation.md

 ## STEP 7: CREATE YOUR EXPERIENCES

 An Experience is a word or phrase used to encapsulate a specific set of skills, personality traits, or aptitudes your character has acquired over the course of their life.
-When your PC makes a move, they can spend a Hope to add a relevant Experience’s modifier to the roll.
+When your PC makes a move, they can spend a Hope to add a relevant Experience’s modifier to an action or reaction roll.

 - Your PC gets two Experiences at character creation, each with a +2 modifier.
 - There’s no set list of Experiences to choose from, but an Experience can’t be too broadly applicable and it can’t grant your character specific mechanical benefits, such as magic spells or special abilities. *For example, “Lucky” and “Highly Skilled” are too broad because they could apply to virtually any roll.
 Likewise, “Supersonic Flight” and “Invulnerable” imply game-breaking special abilities.*